miniusbhater/GetThatOSArchives/README.md

-# GetThatOSCLI
+# GetThatOSArchives
-Old archived CLI version of GetThatOS
+Old parts of GetThatOS that have since been removed from the main repo